stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 The camera is a 10 year old "Mobius"; remember them?

 * `usbcam1` : "Normal" camera configuration (MJPEG feed).
 * `usbcam2` : Camera feed is transcoded using `ffmpeg` to H264 prior to transmission.
-This mau appear to be smoother in mwp's video player.
 * `usbcam3` : Sets the camera resolution.

 And some test streams: